scummvm/scummvm/doc/docportal/settings/audio.rst

 **To change settings globally:**

- 	From the Launcher, select **Options**, then select the applicable tab.
+ 	From the Launcher, select **Global Options**, then select the applicable tab.

 **To change settings for a specific game:**

-	From the Launcher, highlight the game in the games list, select **Edit Game**, and then select the applicable tab.
+	From the Launcher, highlight the game in the games list, and select the **Game Options** button.
+If the Launcher is in grid view, select the game and then select the gear icon in the popup window.
+Select the applicable tab.

 For a comprehensive look at how to use ScummVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.